eslint/eslint/docs/rules/no-use-before-define.md

   Class declarations are not hoisted, so it might be danger.
   Default is `true`.
 * `variables` (`boolean`) -
-  This flag determines whether or not the rule checks variable declarations in upper scopes.
+  This flag determines whether or not the rule checks variable and function (arrow functions) declarations in upper scopes.
   If this is `true`, the rule warns every reference to a variable before the variable declaration.
   Otherwise, the rule ignores a reference if the declaration is in an upper scope, while still reporting the reference if it's in the same scope as the declaration.
   Default is `true`.

 This rule accepts `"nofunc"` string as an option.
-`"nofunc"` is the same as `{ "functions": false, "classes": true }`.
+`"nofunc"` is the same as `{ "functions": false }`.

 ### functions